ujjwalll/GACMIS/Literature Review/Readme.md

-This folder contains sample papers
+This folder contains some good papers on this problem, which are part of our literature review.
+If you are new to this problem, we recommend you to study these papers once.
+They are good starting point